John Butler (director)

-Life and career
+Early life

-Butler was born in Dublin, Ireland.
+Butler was born 4 July 1972, in Dublin, Ireland.
 He attended Blackrock College, an all-boys Catholic school in Dublin.
 He then went to University College Dublin, obtaining a bachelor's degree in English Greek and Roman, and a master's degree in Film Studies.

+Career

+in 2011, Picador published his novel "The Tenderloin".
+His TV work includes sketch show Your Bad Self (which won an IFTA for best entertainment show).
+His feature films are The Stag, about a group of former boarding schoolfriends on a stag weekend, and Handsome Devil (2016), which was featured at the Belfast Film Festival, and the Dublin International Film Festival. and Papi Chulo.
+Other writing has appeared in The Irish Times, the Dublin Review and elsewhere.
+In 2022, he wrote and directed an episode of BBC One's The Outlaws (2022), which starred Stephen Merchant, Eleanor Tomlinson and Christopher Walken.

+Personal life

 Butler is gay.
 He is a supporter of Liverpool FC.